Clivern/Hutch/README.md

     </p>
 </p>

-`Midway` is a fast, secure and reliable platform as a service written in `python` to provision and manage a fleet of `linux` servers.
-With `Midway` you can deploy and configure the commonly used services like databases, message brokers, graphing, tracing, caching tools ... etc on most of cloud providers.
+`Midway` is a platform as a service (PaaS) built on a top of `django` that is designed to efficiently and securely provision and manage a fleet of Linux servers.
+It offers a reliable solution for deploying and configuring commonly used services, such as databases, message brokers, graphing, tracing, and caching tools, on a variety of cloud providers.

 ### Documentation